Microsoft Fabric 101: A Comprehensive Overview of Microsoft’s New Data Platform

 So, in addition to almost everything Synapse offers, Fabric streamlines the user experience further with single storage for all data types (with a lakehouse) and Power BI for its user interface.

-Currently, there is no way to automatically upgrade your existing Synapse workloads.
+Microsoft is working on developing tools to help you migrate code, reuse notebooks and pipelines, etc. However, there’s no automatic upgrade path for your existing Synapse workloads.
 You’ll have to manually migrate them by adjusting the notebooks, SQL scripts, pipelines, etc.

 It’s also important to note that Microsoft Fabric doesn’t support several T-SQL commands.
 This can affect some of the warehouse-related migrations.
 Here’s a complete list of commands that Fabric doesn’t support yet.